ihartzell/final-media-item-library/README.md

 # media-item-library

 ## What does the program do?
-This program displays a media item GUI using javaFX which persists through object serialization\
+This program displays a media item GUI using javaFX which persists through object serialization asdfasdf